 Geballe Prize for Writing

-The Geballe Prize honors outstanding examples of prose writing related to the Cantor Arts Center, its collections, exhibitions, or programs.
-Submissions may be analytical, argumentative, or creative prose written by first and second year undergraduate students as part of coursework in any discipline.
-Winners receive a $500 cash award and are recognized at a special ceremony at the Cantor Arts Center.
+The Geballe Prize honors outstanding examples of writing related to the Cantor Arts Center, its collections, exhibitions, or programs.
+Submissions may be analytical, argumentative, or creative prose or poetry written by first and second year undergraduate students independently or as part of coursework in any discipline.
+Winners receive a $500 cash award and are recognized at a special program at the Center.
 In addition, winning submissions are considered for publication in the biennial Cantor Arts Center Journal.